One String to Pull Them All: Fast Assembly of Curved Structures from Flat Auxetic Linkages

 Personalized medical items such as splints (Left) and posture correctors (Right).
 Both are optimized for a given patient, then manufactured, stored and carried flat, and can be easily assembled by a single string pull.

-Consumer goods such as Furniture; We designed and built a functional human-scale chair: assembled configuration (top-left) and top and side-view of flat configuration (top-right).
-Timelapse of deploying and disassembling a chair, demonstrating the reversible actuation capability of our method.
+Consumer goods such as furniture.
+We designed and built a functional human-scale chair: assembled configuration (top-left) and flat configuration views (top-right).
+Timelapse demonstrates reversible deployment.

 BibTeX